BREAKING

 Operator

-Your next question comes from the line of Jason Salino with Keybanc Capital Markets.
+Your next question comes from the line of Jason Celino with KeyBanc Capital Markets.
 Please go ahead.

-Hi, thanks for taking my question.
-Sorry to belabor another ARR question, but this actually relates to the Q2 error guide.
+Hi.
+Thanks for taking my question.
+Sorry to belabor another ARR question, but this actually relates to the Q2 ARR guide.
 I know there’s an implied decline in net new dollars added for Q2.
-Did you see any deals from the Q2 pipeline closed earlier in Q1, or are you expecting more of the deals in Q2 to also have this bigger deferred component?
-Thank you.
+Did you see any deals from the Q2 pipeline closed earlier in Q1?
+Or are you expecting more of the deals in Q2 to also have this bigger deferred component?
+Thanks.

 Neil Barua — President and Chief Executive Officer